muratk5n/thirdwave/en/README.md

 ---

-Train in Peru offers *oxygen* on booard because it goes so high in altitude and some might need it at that elevation.
+Train in Peru offers *oxygen* on board because it goes so high in altitude and some might need it at that elevation.
 That's a trip

 ---